davidgiga1993/mixing-station-docs/docs/usb-midi.md

 ```
 Menu -> Setup -> Midi
 ```
-You can add / edit midi controllers from here.
+You can add / edit the midi devices form here.

+### Add a new device
+1. Press the `+` item in the menu to add a new device.
+2. Give the device a name, select the appropriate protocol and input / output ports you want to use.
+3. Press `Apply`

 ### Add a new controller
+1. Select the midi device where you want to add a controller to.
-1. Press the `+` item in the menu to add a new controller.
+2. Press the `+` item in the menu to add a new controller.
-2. Select the controller
+3. Select the controller

 ### Configure a controller
 The edit controller view allows you to change the properties of the controller: